The best ways to relieve stress naturally

 Practice meditation and mindfulness

 Meditation and mindfulness can be very helpful in relieving stress.

-Sit comfortably, close your eyes and breath deep in and out through your nose.
+Sit comfortably, close your eyes, and breathe deep in and out through your nose.
 In through the nose, deeply, out through the mouth.
 Some people are mouth breathers. so I have to specify how.

 Just focus on your breathing and feel your abdomen move up and down.
 Focus on that.

-Recite out loud or silently an affirming mantra such as “I am at peace and relaxed” or “I am worthy” or I am strong” or simply the good old “ohhm.”
+Recite out loud or silently an affirming mantra such as “I am at peace and relaxed” “I am worthy” I am strong” or simply the good old “ohm.”